MycoGlobe

 Adjustable Holes for Gas Exchange

-CUSTOMIZABLE GROWING CONDITIONS
+CUSTOMIZABLE CONDITIONS

 MASON JAR ATTACHMENT!